linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Banks and Liquidity Creation a Simple Exposition of the Diamond Dybvig Model.md

 ---
+aliases:
+- Example_Alias_Banks and Liquidity Creation a Simple Exposition of the Diamond Dybvig Model
-title: "Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model"
+- 'Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model'
+- Alias_87_Banks and Liquidity Creation a Simple Exposition of the Diamond Dybvig Model.md
-aliases: ["Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model"]
+linter-yaml-title-alias: 'Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model'
+tags:
+- tag_example
+- example_tag
-linter-yaml-title-alias: "Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model"
+title: 'Banks And Liquidity Creation: A Simple Exposition Of The Diamond-Dybvig Model'
 ---

 # Banks and Liquidity Creation a Simple Exposition of the Diamond Dybvig Model